-There are four types of child abuse as defined in 'Working Together to Safeguard Children' (2015).
+There are four main types of child abuse as defined in Working Together to Safeguard Children' (2015) and further minor revision in July 2018.

 4.1 Physical Abuse

 May involve hitting, shaking, throwing, poisoning, burning/scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.